itsnotjameel/Careem-Telegram-Bot/README.md

 - cancel: Can cancel conversation midway, unstable at the moment.
 - restart: Restarts entire machine with sudo reboot, only works with Linux.
 - command: Takes command from message, returns terminal output, cannot be used as Python terminal at the moment.
 - showcoords: Exists in showcoords.py.
-Defines mouseclickfullpath which is the full path of the screenshot PyAutoGUI takes, and mousechartfullpath, which is where the matplotlib figure is saved.
-Defines grid separation amount, puts text, grids, major ticks, saves figure to mousechartfullpath, opens image with PIL, defines trim function (which automatically crops image and trims whitespace to make the most out of resolution), trims image, and overwrites it to mousechartfullpath.
+Defines mouseclickfile which is the full path of the screenshot PyAutoGUI takes, and mousechartfile, which is where the matplotlib figure is saved.
+Defines grid separation amount, puts text, grids, major ticks, saves figure to mousechartfile, opens image with PIL, defines trim function (which automatically crops image and trims whitespace to make the most out of resolution), trims image, and overwrites it to mousechartfile.
 - coords: Triggers showcoords() function and sends image to user with a grid on top of a screenshot with coordinates
 - showdot: Does everything coords does, and adds a dot to where the user wants the dot's coordinates to be.
 - click: Clicks based on user's coordinates with PyAutoGUI.